RobRendell/gTove/README.md

     the mini moves, rotates and elevates relative to the base mini or template.
 This feature can be used to represent riding mounts, attaching auras to minis or (by putting multiple minis on a common base) to make squads.
 Note: does not currently support attaching templates to templates.
+* Enforce Google Drive appProperties length limit for URL-based images: URL cannot be longer than 117 bytes.

 ## Plans/TODO

-* URL-based mini: total key + length cannot be longer than 124 bytes.
 * Map editor: Pinned-down push pins are not visible on iDevices.
 * Some way to specify fixed mini scales directly from the menu (x0.5, x1, x2, x3, x4, x5)
 * Button to toggle between flat and standee mini in the miniature editor screen.